google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ Shape

-Describes the physical path that a vehicle takes when it's not part of the (CSV) GTFS, such as for a detour.
-Shapes belong to Trips, and consist of a sequence of shape points.
-Tracing the points in order provides the path of the vehicle.
+Describes the physical path that a vehicle takes when the shape is not part of the (CSV) GTFS, such as for an ad-hoc detour.
+Shapes belong to Trips and consist of an encoded polyline for more efficient transmission.
 Shapes do not need to intercept the location of Stops exactly, but all Stops on a trip should lie within a small distance of the shape for that trip, i.e. close to straight line segments connecting the shape points

 **Caution:** this message is still **experimental**, and subject to change.
 It may be formally adopted in the future.<br>.